Smooth Overlap of Spin Orientations: Machine Learning Exchange Fields for Ab-initio Spin Dynamics: Training and testing

 where $E$ and $E_{\rm FM}$ are total energies for noncollinear and collinear ferromagnetic systems, respectively and the GAP-SOAP ML-FF framework can describe $E_{\rm FM}(\{{\bf r}_i\})$ very well \cite{Jana:prb23}.
 To test the performance of the SOSO descriptor, $\Delta E$ will be used to train the ML model using kernel regression as in the GAP framework with the two-body descriptor for interatomic exchange from \Cref{ssec:exchange} with a view to decomposing the total energy into local energies $\Delta E_i$

 by analogy with \eqref{IIA1}.

+To fit the potential energy surface $\Delta E(\{{\bf m}_i,{\bf r}_i\})$ using the GAP framework \cite{Bartok:prl10, Bartok:prb13}, we begin by describing the local spin structures $\rho_i$ in the training set with the two-body descriptor for interatomic exchange from \Cref{ssec:exchange}.
+A set of local reference configurations $\{\rho_{B}\}$ whose spin structures have minimum overlap with each other is then selected by sparsifying the kernel covariance matrix $\{k(\rho_i,\rho_j)\}$.
+Finally, $\Delta E(\{{\bf m}_i,{\bf r}_i\})$ is obtained in the form \eqref{III2} using the training sets to fit the ML model with kernel regression yielding a set of coefficients $\alpha_B$ as in \eqref{IIA8} making predictions of the total energy for new spin structures possible.

-The GAP-SOSO model describes the local spin environment with the atomic (spin) coordinates $\{ {\bf r}_i \}$ and the spin orientations $\{ {\bf e}_i \}$ so $\Delta E$ is a functional of these coordinates.
-Because the magnitudes $\{ m_i \}$ are not included in the present model, only the perpendicular part of the exchange field ${\bf h}_i$ on each site can be obtained \cite{footnote9} from
+Once the ML model for $\Delta E(\{{\bf m}_i,{\bf r}_i\})$ is trained, the exchange field ${\bf h}_i$ can be obtained analytically by taking the derivative of the total energy with respect to ${\bf m}_i$.
+Because the magnitudes $\{ m_i \}$ are not included in the present model, only the perpendicular part of the exchange field ${\bf h}_i$ on each site can be obtained analytically from